droideck/Curse-of-Strahd-Reloaded-PF2e/Act III - The Broken Land/Arc J - The Stolen Gem.md

 <p>He is mounted upon his fiery steed, which hovers nearly ten feet off of the ground above you.
 His cloak whips gently in the chill air, and a small, contemplative smile curves his lips as he turns a small object over in his hand.
 "Ludmilla was always one to put on a show."</p>
 </div>

-The thirteen figures around the statue’s base are thirteen **druid naturalists.** The four figures protecting them are two **druid assailants** and two **berserkers (use [Elite Minotaur Hunter](https://2e.aonprd.com/NPCs.aspx?ID=3099) statblock but give it Reactive Strike feature and make it Medium or leave it as Large if you go Mythic).** The woman is Ludmilla Vilisevic, one of Strahd’s vampiric brides.
+The thirteen figures around the statue’s base are thirteen **druid naturalists.** The four figures protecting them are two **druid assailants** (allow them to use **Blessing of the Gulthias** when a berserker dies too) and two **berserkers (use [Elite Minotaur Hunter](https://2e.aonprd.com/NPCs.aspx?ID=3099) statblock but give it Reactive Strike feature and make it Medium or leave it as Large if you go Mythic).** The woman is Ludmilla Vilisevic, one of Strahd’s vampiric brides.

 > [!combat]- **Mythic Adjustment**
 >  I suggest making all druids Mythic, so party has enough Mythic point for Ludmilla fight.